department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 <div class="va-introtext">

-Find out how to apply for Vocational Rehabilitation and Employment (VR&E).
+Find out how to apply for VA Voc Rehab and Employment (also known as Vocational Rehabilitation and Employment, VR&E, or Chapter 31 benefits).

 </div>